CurricularAnalytics/CurricularAnalytics.jl/docs/src/types.md

 print_plan
 ```

+The ability to create degree plans that satsify very "goodness" criteria is described in more detail in [Creating Degree Plans](@ref).

 A sophisticated visualization capability for viewing degree plans is described in [Visualizing Curricula and Degree Plans](@ref).
+An example of how to use capability is shown below.

-### -- Example --
+### Examples:

 The following commands will produce the visualization shown below: